Reading Time: 5 minutes

-- Lumbar Disc Bulges provoking the nerve roots (L4/5 and S/1)
+- Lumbar Disc Bulges provoking the nerve roots (especially L4/5 and S/1).

-- spinal stenosis (shrinking of the compartment of the spinal cord)
+- Lumber spinal stenosis (shrinking of the compartment of the spinal cord).

 Who gets Sciatica?

-People aged between 30 and 50 are the demographic Sciatica most commonly affects.
+People aged between 30 and 50 are most likely to suffer from sciatica.
 People who sit a lot are statistically more likely to experience disc damage and sciatica pain.
 High body mass is a risk factor.
 People often Google “sciatica from driving”.

 How do you diagnose Sciatica?